 In addition to those very conservative rarities, it was a pleasure to see a more widespread wildfower, southern blue flag Iris, Iris virginica (family Iridaceae), a very showy monocot.
 Iris flowers are amazing!
-The ovary is inferior. looking in flowering specimens merely like an especially thick pedicel.
-As explined so well on this USDA website (link), both the sepals and petals are colorful and expanded, with the sepals subtantially larger.
-They serve as landing platfoms for bumblebees.
+The ovary is inferior, looking in flowering specimens merely like an especially thick pedicel.
+As explained so well on this USDA website (link), both the sepals and petals are colorful and expanded, with the sepals substantially larger.
+They serve as landing platforms for bumblebees.
 The styles ate also petaloid, and are help clasped over the sepals, concealing a stamen (not shown in the photo below).
-The bee first encounters the stigmatic surface over her back, receiving pollen from her.
-Immediately after her body touches the stamen, thus picking up pollen.
+The bee first encounters the stigmatic surface over her back, whereupon the stigma receives pollen from her.
+Immediately afterwards her body touches the stamen, thereby picking up pollen.

 II.
 “Deep Woods” Preserve